aj-tap/archive-blog/_posts/2023-05-23-THM-Weasel.md

 ![]({{site.baseurl}}/assets/img/2023-05-23-THM-Weasel-14.png){:width="70%"}

-Take note the results of the default creds of the Default User Name which is ``wUqnKWqzha*W!PWrPRWi!M8faUn``
+Take note the results of the default creds of the Default User Name.

 #### Privilege Escalation